Banca Ifis Logo

 In particular:

-• As part of factoring operations, when the type and/or quality of factored receivables do not fully satisfy requirements or, more generally, the invoice seller is not sufficiently creditworthy, the bank’s established practice is to hedge the credit risk assumed by the Group by obtaining additional surety bonds from the shareholders or directors of the invoice seller.
+• as part of factoring operations, when the type and/or quality of factored receivables do not fully satisfy requirements or, more generally, the invoice seller is not sufficiently creditworthy, the bank’s established practice is to hedge the credit risk assumed by the Group by obtaining additional surety bonds from the shareholders or directors of the invoice seller.
 As regards the assigned debtors in factoring relationships, where it is believed that the evaluation elements available on the assigned debtor do not enable a correct evaluation/assumption of the credit risk connected to the debtor counterparty, or that the risk amount proposed exceeds limits identified when assessing the counterparty, the default risk of the assigned debtor is suitably hedged.
 Guarantees issued by correspondent factors and/or insurance policies underwritten with specialised operators are the main hedge against non-domestic account debtors in non-recourse operations;

-• In the area of loans to companies, where possible, suitable guarantees are acquired from the Central Guarantee Fund or from other companies within the public sphere such as SACE S.p.A .;
+• in the area of loans to companies, where possible, suitable guarantees are acquired from the Central Guarantee Fund or from other companies within the public sphere such as SACE S.p.A .;

-• In relation to financial leases, it should be noted that the credit risk is mitigated by the presence of the leased asset.
+• in relation to financial leases, it should be noted that the credit risk is mitigated by the presence of the leased asset.
 The Lessor maintains the ownership until the final purchase option becomes available, thus ensuring for itself a greater recovery rate in case of a default by the customer;

-• In relation to transactions involving non-performing loans and the purchase of tax receivables from insolvency proceedings, and the related business model, no actions are normally taken to hedge against credit risks;
+• in relation to transactions involving non-performing loans and the purchase of tax receivables from insolvency proceedings, and the related business model, no actions are normally taken to hedge against credit risks;

-• Salary-backed loans have a low-risk technical form, considering the characteristics of this product which necessarily requires insurance coverage against the risk of death and/or loss of employment and the constraint, as a greater guarantee of the loan, on the Severance Pay accrued by the customer.
+• salary-backed loans have a low-risk technical form, considering the characteristics of this product which necessarily requires insurance coverage against the risk of death and/or loss of employment and the constraint, as a greater guarantee of the loan, on the Severance Pay accrued by the customer.

-• The operation of financing to pharmacies involves an advance payment combined with a transfer or a mandate for the collection of receivables with the possibility of using the subsequent advances to reduce existing loans.
+• the operation of financing to pharmacies involves an advance payment combined with a transfer or a mandate for the collection of receivables with the possibility of using the subsequent advances to reduce existing loans.

 In line with the provisions of the Liquidity Decree (Italian Legislative Decree no. 23 of 8 April 2020) the Group took advantage of the guarantees offered by the state Guarantee Fund for the type of customers and loans provided for by the Decree, with coverage that can reach up to 100%.
 This guarantee allows for a reduction in RWAs relating to credit risk, in proportion to the amount of exposure covered by the Fund.